-In January 2010, the Financial Accounting Standards Board issued Accounting Standards Update 2010-06, Improving Disclosures about Fair Value Measurements, which expanded the required disclosures about fair value measurements.
-In particular, this guidance requires: 1) separate disclosure of the amounts of significant transfers in and out of level 1 and level 2 fair value measurements along with the reasons for such transfers, 2) information about purchases, sales, issuances and settlements to be presented separately in the reconciliation for level 3 fair value measurements, 3) fair value measurement disclosures for each class of assets and liabilities and 4) disclosures about the valuation techniques and inputs used to measure fair value for both recurring and nonrecurring fair value measurements for fair value measurements that fall in either level 2 or level 3.
-This guidance is effective for annual reporting periods beginning after December 15, 2009, except for 2) above which is effective for annual reporting periods beginning after December 15, 2010.
+In January 2010, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2010-06, which expanded the required disclosures about fair value measurements.
+In particular, this guidance requires information about purchases, sales, issuances and settlements to be presented separately in the reconciliation for level 3 fair value measurements.
+This guidance is effective for annual reporting periods beginning after December 15, 2010.
 Applied is currently evaluating the impact that this guidance will have on the Plan's financial statement disclosures.
-See Note 2 - "Fair Value Measurements" for further details.